In our department and at the University of Trier, there are a large number of contact persons available to help you with questions and problems.

 Contact persons in the Department of Psychology:

 - Our psychology course guidance is conducted by experienced lecturers in the subject.
 They are your first contact for questions regarding the planning of your studies or other problems.
 Even if you are in a special study situation (change to Trier in the current semester, chronic illness, depression, exam nerves, studying with a child etc.), you should definitely make use of this service.
-There are different study advisors for the Bachelor's programme, the Master's programme and for Psychology as a minor subject.
+There are different study advisors for the Bachelor's programme, the Master's programme.

 - The department secretariats are your contact for all organisational inquiries e.g. courses, exams or similar cases.
 This includes, e.g. times and rooms, uploading of presentation slides, exams, certificates and the transfer of grades to the University Examination Office.